turangarusso/SeleniumAi/README.md

 If the element is Not present:
 - Will generate a list of similar elements on the left side

+Also you can search for snippet of code on github

+Next step will be integration of OpenAi to find elements on web page

 Project is in pause for the moment, so probably should be updated